TakaneP/Dlab/Lab3/README.md

 This lab I use the wrong way to deal with the debounce problem, if you push the button once, the LED may change twice or more.
 We control the brightness using PWM signal.

 P.S.
-The xdc file is to control the pin of the arty board and is provided by the TA.
+The xdc file is to control the pin of the arty board and is not uploaded.